Are you interested in learning how to price your coaching package so you’ll get the most value for yourself and your clients?

 1) You don’t know if that price is working for them.

-Anyone can choose a price for their coaching package that is simply plucked out of the air and then advertise that price.
+Any business owner can choose a premium price for high-end coaching packages that is simply plucked out of the air and then advertise that price.

-Unless you can see behind the scenes of another coach’s business, you have no idea if their price is actually one that makes sales.
+Unless you can see behind the scenes of another coach’s business, you have no idea if their coaching session price is actually one that makes sales.

 2) You don’t know how their audience differs.